ClickCease

 Withdrawal affects everyone differently, and factors such as age, overall health, pre-existing medical conditions, mental health disorders, and environmental influences can produce different withdrawal symptoms.
 The person’s drug of choice and the degree of addiction are also heavily influential in the withdrawal period.
 A person with a more advanced addiction will feel the symptoms of withdrawal more acutely and for longer than someone with a less advanced addiction.
 Quitting cold turkey can produce dangerous symptoms and make the sub-acute detox stage more difficult during recovery.

 Medical assistance is immensely beneficial to the detox process.
-With medical supervision, a person undergoing detox can have help on hand if necessary and will typically receive nutritional support and medications to manage the symptoms of withdrawal.
+With medical supervision, a person undergoing medical detox can have help on hand if necessary and will typically receive nutritional support and medications to manage the symptoms of withdrawal.
 Different substances produce different withdrawal symptoms and therefore pose various medical risks to people at various stages of addiction.
 Before attempting to quit “cold turkey,” review the following risks associated with a few of the most commonly abused substances.

 Dangers Of Quitting Alcohol Cold Turkey